 - Reset: This option resets your tab order but doesn’t remember your custom order.

 Both options reset only the objects currently in the tab order list.
 They don’t restore objects that you previously removed.
 See Restoring Objects to the Tab Order.

 To add alternate text for screen readers, simply enter text in the Alternate Text column on the right side of the tab order window.
 (Another option is to use the Size and Position window.
 See this user guide for details.)

 If an object doesn’t have alternate text, screen readers will read the name of that object as it appears in the timeline.

 Screen readers won’t read objects that you’ve removed from the tab order.

-Tip: Although slide master objects appear in the custom tab order window, you'll need to switch to Slide Master View (press F4) to set their alternate text.
-Right-click each object on the slide master, choose Size and Position, and select the Alt Text tab.
+Although slide master objects appear in the custom tab order window, you'll need to switch to Slide Master View (press F4) to set their alternate text.
+Right-click each object on the slide master, choose Size and Position, and select the Accessibility tab.